-7.7.14 Incident Support Unit vehicles shall use the Trunk Road Incident Support Service Type 1 vehicle requirements as detailed in the Schedule 5 Specification and Drawings, 175AR Operating Company Vehicle.

-Any temporary vehicles engaged for the service shall be clearly identified as such by the use of temporary markings complying with the Type 2 vehicle requirements as detailed in the Schedule 5 Specification and Drawings, 175AR Operating Company Vehicle.

-7.7.15 The Operating Company shall submit to the Director an Incident Support Units Plan which shall be part of and in accordance with the timescales associated with the Incident Response Plan.
+- 7.7.14 Incident Support Unit vehicles shall use the Trunk Road Incident Support Service Type 1 vehicle requirements as detailed in the Schedule 5 Specification and Drawings, 175AR Operating Company Vehicle. - Any temporary vehicles engaged for the service shall be clearly identified as such by the use of temporary markings complying with the Type 2 vehicle requirements as detailed in the Schedule 5 Specification and Drawings, 175AR Operating Company Vehicle. - 7.7.15 The Operating Company shall submit to the Director an Incident Support Units Plan which shall be part of and in accordance with the timescales associated with the Incident Response Plan no later than sixty (60) Working Days prior to the Commencement of Service Date.